 Fifty years post Civil Right’s Selma-to-Montgomery march for voting rights, and America has yet to see the kind of social shifts that would remediate perpetuated racism and discrimination.
 None of us has a right to alter or syphon from the efforts of those attempting to accelerate the kind of social change necessary to uplift the lives of blacks in America.

 White lives matter.
 Asian lives matter.
 English lives matter.
 All lives matter… we all know this.
-Referring solely to the lives of blacks by no means takes away from the inherent human value of any other race; rather, seeks to tend to a people continually denied theirs.
+By referring solely to the lives of blacks by no means takes away from the inherent human value of any other race; rather, seeks to tend to a people continually denied theirs.

-Many suffer inequality and understand the woes of being under the thumb of stratified social systems, but in recent history, none to the extent, as have blacks.
+Many suffer inequality and understand the woes of being under the thumb of stratified social systems, but historically, none to the extent as blacks.
 Bar-none.
-Repeatedly denying any damaging impacts of slavery, on the black community, society forgoes the much-needed dialogue regarding the dehumanization that was necessary for enslavement to have happened.
+By denying any damaging impacts of slavery on the black community society forgoes the much-needed dialogue regarding the dehumanization that was necessary for enslavement to have happened.

 Often struggling with their capacity to fully participate in their own lives, they are given leniency and understanding.
 Diagnosis or treatment of PTSD is not contingent on validation or documentation of actual traumatic events.
 Yet, we are asked to minimize, even refute, circumstances blacks have been asked to endure and tolerate.

 It is no secret that slave masters: beat, tormented, raped, impregnated, sold, bargained, degraded, neglected/abandoned/sold children they bore, tore families apart, and overworked African-Americans.
 It can only be assumed these behaviors are considered legitimate and appropriate considering the continued omission from historical textbooks, and lack of amends.